 Jim has appeared as a concert organist throughout the United States, Europe, New Zealand, and Australia.
-Over the past decade, he has made 11 recordings on the Pro Organo label.
+Over the past 13 years, he has made 14 recordings on the Pro Organo label.
 The first, American Classic Fantastic, was recorded at the Presbyterian Church in Morristown, NJ in 2003, and demonstrates the extensive rebuild of that instrument from the 1990s, a project that Hicks oversaw.
 This disc features several world premiere recordings of twentieth and twenty-first-century American repertoire, including two original works.
 The National Public Media program Pipedreams, hosted by Michael Barone, has broadcast several of the tracks from American Classic Fantastic, and it has received considerable notice in the media.

 Over the past several years, Jim has intensively researched a relatively unknown and unexplored corner of the organ repertoire: the music of Nordic countries.
 The series is called Nordic Journey and is now an ongoing endeavor.
-The series seeks to commission new works from some of the leading composers from northern Europe (40 commissioned works thus far), discover unpublished and, hitherto, unknown works from previous eras, highlight compositions that have never been recorded, as well as celebrating a few of the standard masterpieces of the Nordic school.
+The series seeks to commission new works from some of the leading composers from northern Europe (over 60 commissioned works thus far), discover unpublished and, hitherto, unknown works from previous eras, highlight compositions that have never been recorded, as well as celebrating a few of the standard masterpieces of the Nordic school.

 The original Nordic Journey was a two-cd release, recorded in January 2010 on the historic Setterquist organ at Linköping Cathedral, Linköping, Sweden.
 The program features the series' first commissioned work, Variations for Organ, by Swedish composer Fredrik Sixten.
 The program mixes a more standard repertoire with many works that have never been recorded, including Sixten's modern-day masterpiece, Messa Misteriosa.
 Pro Organo released Nordic Journey in June 2010.